Blog Weight Loss 60 Day Weight Loss Challenge For A Dramatic Body Transformation

 Consider All Factors Beyond Weight Loss

-If weight loss was the only issue in this program, you could literally go without food and lose weight.
-But that wouldn’t be healthy at all.
+If weight loss was the only issue in this program, you could literally go without food and lose weight, but that wouldn’t be healthy at all.

-That’s why you must consider many more aspects beyond weight loss.
+This is why you must consider many more aspects beyond weight loss.

-Various factors to consider include (4):
+Various factors to consider include:

 • A well-balanced diet with all vital nutrients.

-• Is it a high-protein, low-calorie, low-carb, low-salt, or low-fat diet (9)?
+• Is it a high-protein, low-calorie, low-carb, low-salt, or low-fat diet?

 • Does it include alcohol?